Why Swimming Pool Algae Removal Is Best Left To The Professionals

-During the summer months (typically July and August) is when algae typically start to become a real problem for swimming pool owners everywhere.
+During the summer months (typically July and August), algae typically start to become a real problem for swimming pool owners everywhere.

-The reason for this is a combination of the heightened summer temperatures mixed with lower sanitization levels of your pool — a problem only seen with owners who fail to have the proper swimming pool cleaning plan in place.
+The reason for this is a combination of the high summer temperatures mixed with lower sanitization levels of your pool—a problem only seen with owners who fail to have the proper swimming pool cleaning plan in place.

-Known scientifically as a single-celled plant form, algae harness direct sunlight — in a process known as photosynthesis — to create its own food source, which allows it to grow inside your pools and spas during the summer season when sunlight is constantly hitting the water.
+Algae are a single-celled plant form that harnesses sunlight to create its own food source, in the process we know as photosynthesis.
+This allows it to flourish inside your pools and spas during the summer season, with extended hours of sunlight hitting the water.

 Exploring The Different Types Of Algae

-Algae comes in a wide range of colors and varieties, which makes it extremely adaptable and difficult to get rid of, especially if it has been allowed to grow for an extended period of time.
+Algae come in a wide range of colors and varieties, making it extremely adaptable and challenging to get rid of, especially if it has been allowed to grow for an extended period.

-What makes algae so difficult to eliminate in a swimming pool, is the fact that it is only detectable when it’s too late; due to its microscopic size, it takes millions of these plant forms to assimilate in order to be noticed by the naked eye.
+What makes algae so challenging to eliminate in a swimming pool is that it is only detectable when it’s too late.
+Due to its microscopic size, it takes millions of these plant forms to be noticed by the naked eye.

-This is why it’s so important to prevent algae in the first place using particular methods — one of the most popular being the use of a saltwater chlorine system.
-You should also be clued in on the many variations of algae, as a means to identify and prevent it from growing in your pool.
+This is why it’s so important to prevent algae in the first place using particular methods—one of the most popular being the use of a saltwater chlorine system.
+You should also get to know the many varieties of algae as a means to identify and prevent it from growing in your pool.

-Let’s explore the different types of swimming pool algae below, along with the best ways to prevent and eliminate each variation:
+Let’s explore the different types of swimming pool algae below, along with the best ways to prevent and eliminate each variety.

-This variation of algae typically grows in cracks and crevices of the swimming pool’s surface, and is especially fond of plaster and concrete finished pools due to the materials’ rough surfaces.
-Visually, black algae is known for heavily slimy appearance which usually forms in a skeletal pattern along your pool’s surface, making it immune to standard chlorine levels.
+This variety of algae typically grows in cracks and crevices of the swimming pool’s surface.
+It is especially fond of plaster and concrete finished pools due to the materials’ rough surfaces.
+Visually, black algae are known for their slimy appearance, which usually forms in a skeletal pattern along your pool’s surface, making it immune to standard chlorine levels.

-While black algae typically do not have any negative effect on your water clarity or safety, it will leave unsightly black spots on your pool’s surface, which makes most pool owners run for the chlorine in order to get rid of it.
+While black algae typically do not have any adverse effect on your water clarity or safety, they will leave unsightly black spots on your pool’s surface, and most pool owners want to run for the chlorine to get rid of it.

 How Do The Professionals Get Rid Of Black Algae?

-In order to effectively treat pools dealing with black algae growth, a swimming pool cleaning professional — like the technicians we have at The Pool Butler — will typically opt first to properly balance and analyze your pool water.
+To effectively treat pools dealing with black algae growth, a swimming pool cleaning professional—like the technicians we have at The Pool Butler—will typically opt first to analyze and balance your pool water.

-Before the actual removal of black algae can occur, a pool professional will first thoroughly brush the algae from your pool’s surface in order to break through the slime layer.
-Your pool will then usually be shocked aggressively and brushed thoroughly until the black algae is completely removed.
+Next, before the actual removal of black algae can occur, a pool professional will first thoroughly brush the algae from your pool’s surface to break through the slime layer.
+After that, they will usually aggressively shock the pool and brush it again until the black algae are entirely removed.

-Known as being the most common type of algae pool owners around the US have to deal with, green algae is conveniently named due to the fact that it quite literally turns your swimming pool water green — which, unless you’re celebrating St. Patrick’s Day, can make for a pretty disgusting swim.
+The most common type of algae pool owners face, the aptly-named green algae can quite literally turn your pool water green.
+And unless you’re celebrating St. Patrick’s Day, that can make for a pretty disgusting swim.

 Despite its name, however, green algae can sometimes appear blue-green, yellow-green, and even dark-green in some instances.
-Beyond turning your water green, green algae can also be wall-clinging, and can leave stains on vinyl siding if not treated promptly and properly.
+Beyond turning your water green, green algae can also cling to the walls of your pool and leave stains on vinyl siding if not treated promptly.

 How Do The Professionals Get Rid Of Green Algae?

-When approaching green algae removal, a swimming pool cleaning professional will first analyze your pool’s water and pH level in order to ensure water is at the proper levels.
+When approaching green algae removal, a swimming pool cleaning professional will first analyze your pool’s water and pH level to ensure water is at the proper levels.

-Your pool will then be brushed and vacuumed thoroughly, before being shocked, while checking the pool’s filtration system in order to ensure water is flowing correctly.
+Your pool will then be brushed and vacuumed thoroughly before being shocked.
+During this process, your technician will check the pool’s filtration system to ensure the water is flowing correctly.
 This process may be repeated a few times to effectively remove all of the green algae from your swimming pool.

-Mustard algae is, in fact, a mutation of green algae, and (like its predecessor) is extremely resistant to normal chlorine levels, making it nearly impossible to remove if you don’t have the necessary cleaning supplies.
+Mustard algae are, in fact, a mutation of green algae.
+Like their predecessor, they are extremely resistant to normal chlorine levels, making it nearly impossible to remove if you don’t have the necessary cleaning supplies.

-Varying from yellow-green to even brown (in some cases) in color, mustard algae typically appears dirt or sand-like on the sides or bottom of the affected swimming pool.
+Varying from yellow-green to brown, mustard algae typically look like dirt or sand on the sides or bottom of the affected swimming pool.